tektoncd/cli/docs/cmd/tkn_pipelinerun_list.md

 ### Options

 ```
-  -A, --all-namespaces                list pipelineruns from all namespaces
+  -A, --all-namespaces                list PipelineRuns from all namespaces
       --allow-missing-template-keys   If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
   -h, --help                          help for list
       --label string                  A selector (label query) to filter on, supports '=', '==', and '!='
-      --limit int                     limit pipelineruns listed (default: return all pipelineruns)
+      --limit int                     limit PipelineRuns listed (default: return all PipelineRuns)
       --no-headers                    do not print column headers with output (default print column headers with output)
   -o, --output string                 Output format.
 One of: json|yaml|name|go-template|go-template-file|template|templatefile|jsonpath|jsonpath-file.
-      --reverse                       list pipelineruns in reverse order
+      --reverse                       list PipelineRuns in reverse order
       --template string               Template string or path to template file to use when -o=go-template, -o=go-template-file.
 The template format is golang templates [http://golang.org/pkg/text/template/#pkg-overview].
 ```